Benji-clm/RISC-V-T15/README.md

   - [Top file CPU](#top-file)
     Integration of CPU components at the top level and harmonisation of Inputs and Outputs
   - [Testbenches](#testbenches)
-    Creation of testbenches for verifying CPU functionality:
+    Creation of testbenches for unit-testing CPU functionality:

   - [CPU Tests](#cpu-tests)
+    Creation of Assembly codes and test benches for integration testing of the CPU